declension/squeeze-alexa/README.md

 ### Controlling your music

-These should all work (usually) in the current version:
+These should all work (usually) in the current version.
+Most commands can accept a player name at the end.

 #### Playback
  * _Alexa, tell Squeezebox to play / pause_ (or just _Alexa, play / pause!_)
  * _Alexa, tell Squeezebox next / previous_ (or just _Alexa, next / previous!_)
+ * _Alexa, tell Squeezebox to skip_ (or just _Alexa, skip!_)
  * _Alexa, tell Squeezebox to turn shuffle on / off_ (or just _Alexa, Shuffle On/Off_)

 #### Control